-Providing important feedback is about more than just giving your colleagues negative comments.
+Providing important feedback is about more than just giving your colleagues critical suggestions.
 Your feedback needs to be insightful and well-thought out or it may just fall on deaf ears.
 Here’s how to make the most out of your words.

 Don’t blab on

 If you’re giving feedback to someone, you should have knowledge about the subject, right?
 Right.
 Make sure you use that knowledge along with what you know about the company before you start telling everyone what should change.
 Every company has their own way of doing things and what worked for your previous company may not work for your current one.
 So get familiar with the company’s systems and processes first before leaping in - you don't want to be the colleague everyone avoids.